nschlimm/git-bulk/README.md

 # features

-* simply add workspaces that contain multiple git repos in their directory structure
+* simply register workspaces that contain multiple git repos in their directory structure
 * run any git command on the repositories of the registered workspaces in one command to `git bulk`
 * use the "guarded mode" to check on each execution